classifydemo/mail-service/README.md

 # mail-service

-This is a Mail service.
+This is a mail service.